ruffle-rs/ruffle/core/src/avm2/globals/README.md

 Adobe's `playerglobal.swf` uses native methods that Ruffle doesn't implement).

 Globals are implemented as ActionScript code like `flash/geom/Point.as`.
-The files included from `globals.as` are compiled into a `playerglobal.swf` file at build time, which is included in the final Ruffle binary and loaded during player initialization.
+The files included from `globals.as` are compiled into a `playerglobal_avm2.swf` file at build time, which is included in the final Ruffle binary and loaded during player initialization.

 Flash's `playerglobal.swc` (specifically, its `library.swf`)
-cannot be used as a drop-in replacement for our `playerglobal.swf`.
+cannot be used as a drop-in replacement for our `playerglobal_avm2.swf`.
 In addition to potential copyright issues around redistributing Flash's `playerglobal.swc`, many of its classes rely on specific 'native' methods being provided by the Flash VM, which Ruffle does not implement.